 One particular delight from the kitchen is their puddings, the chocolate brownie being top of the list.
 If you can manage to fit one in then you should, or share one if you can’t!

-The menu is focused on traditional Spanish dishes and everything’s cooked to order using fresh ingredients.
-Galician squid (Pulpo a la Gallega) below, is served with griddled courgette and a spicy sauce.
+The menu is focused on traditional Spanish dishes and everything is cooked to order using fresh ingredients.
+Weekends also offer up an extensive pizza menu !

 But that’s not all folks…

-Whilst we’ve chosen three of our favourite restaurants in Archidona, the town is blessed with a variety of great places to eat like Bar Picasso with its Italian dishes, San Isidro with a BBQ in the summer or Las Tres RRRs for a traditional menú del dia – check out the Food and Drink page on our website.
+Whilst we’ve chosen three of our favourite restaurants in Archidona, the town is blessed with a variety of great places to eat like Kiko’s in the Ochavada with its Pizza’s, fresh salads and generous burgers, San Isidro with a BBQ in the summer or Las Tres RRRs for a traditional menú del dia – check out the Food and Drink page on our website.

 Our job is to help you get the best out of your stay in Archidona so just ask and we’ll guide you to the right place, make reservations and even suggest dishes that will work best for you.